-THE LAST CRUSADE: The Epic Voyages of Vasco da Gama is now available in paperback in the US, UK, Brazil and Turkey and hardback in Portugal and Japan
+THE LAST CRUSADE: The Epic Voyages of Vasco da Gama is now available in paperback in the US, UK, Brazil and Turkey and hardback in Portugal, Japan and Russia

 The first European to sail to Asia and step foot on shore was taken to the house of two Muslim merchants from Tunis.

 “The devil take you!
 What brought you here?” one of the two asked.

 The visitor—a convict brought along to do the dangerous work—drew himself up.

 “We have come,” he grandly replied, “in search of Christians and spices.”

 So begins one of the great human epics: a thrilling, terrifying, and often darkly humorous tale of intrepid spies, lost emperors, messianic kings, first contact between civilizations, and a race to divide up the globe.

 This is the story of a young captain who embarked on a 24,000-mile, two-year journey into the unknown to open a sea route from Europe to Asia.
 As Vasco da Gama and his 170 mismatched men sail through uncharted waters and into hostile harbors, braving fierce storms, deadly calms, pirate ambushes, and pitched battles, they and their little ships are tested to and beyond their limits.
 Many will not survive, but those who do will bring home news that electrifies Europe – and transforms the world.